magidandrew/smap/README.md

     make parser
     make clean //make sure to do this make clean before checking the whole compiler!

-To check the whole compiler:
+To check compiler compiles:

+       make smap
+       make clean2

+To check compiler with all test cases/micro c stuff:

     make all
-    make clean
+    make clean2

 To run tests: